usamoi/VectorChord/README.md

 -- For disk-heavy workloads, you can increase this to up to 90% of total memory.
 -- Note: A restart is required for this setting to take effect.
 ALTER SYSTEM SET shared_buffers = '8GB';

+-- vchordrq relies on a projection matrix to optimize performance.
+-- Add your vector dimensions to the `prewarm_dim` list to reduce latency for the first query in each new connection.
+-- If this is not configured, the first query will have higher latency as the matrix is generated on demand.
+-- Default value: '64,128,256,384,512,768,1024,1536'
+-- Note: This setting requires a database restart to take effect.
+ALTER SYSTEM SET vchordrq.prewarm_dim = '64,128,256,384,512,768,1024,1536';
 ```

 <!-- ### Indexing